Nigerian wins West African journalist of the year award

 He noted that “the state of democratisation across the continent today confronts threats of major recessions.”

-In Nigeria, for instance, electoral outcomes including the recent presidential poll was challenged by opposition political parties up to the Supreme Court where the ruling party’s victory was affirmed.
+In Nigeria, for instance, electoral outcomes including the recent presidential poll were challenged by opposition political parties up to the Supreme Court where the ruling party’s victory was affirmed.

-Elections continue to be marred by fraud and violence in many countries of Africa.

 The ideals of transparent multi-party elections, human rights, freedom of expression, socio-economic progress and security, “…are, today, seriously under siege across our continent.”